-1. Analysis and Unveiling-The journey of turning an academic-based invention into a commercial reality typically begins in the research laboratory.
+1. Analysis and Unveiling- Journey of turning an academic-based invention into a commercial reality typically begins in the research laboratory.
 Here, a collaborative effort involving both faculty members and students from various academic disciplines takes place.
-Their exploration often starts with identifying a problem or recognizing a specific need.
+Their exploration often starts with identifying a problem or recognising a specific need.

 Together, they delve deeper into understanding the intricacies of the challenge.
-Once the issue is clearly defined, the inventive minds within the lab work collectively to conceptualize viable solutions.
-It's a human-centred process that combines expertise from diverse fields to pave the way for innovative solutions with the potential for commercialization.
-Researchers analyze whether the idea & data collected can be practically implemented if it align with existing technologies or requires new developments, and if there is a potential market demand or application.
-Collaborations can bring diverse expertise to the project and increase its credibility and potential for success of use for the technology.
+Once the issue is clearly defined, the inventive minds within the lab work collectively to conceptualise viable solutions.
+It's a human-centred process that combines expertise from diverse fields to pave the way for innovative solutions with the potential for commercialisation.
+Researchers analyse whether the idea & data collected can be practically implemented, if it aligns with existing technologies or requires new developments, and if there is a potential market demand or application.
+Collaborations can bring diverse expertise to the project and increase its credibility and potential for success in the use of the technology.